retowuest/github-course-starter/_assignments/01-homework.md

 **Important:** Late papers will not be accepted (and thus will receive a grade of zero) unless you have documentation of a medical or family emergency.

 A critical response paper has two goals: to summarize the main idea of a course reading and to provide a critical assessment.
-A response paper should include the following elements:
+A response paper should include the following elements: an introduction, body, and conclusion.

+#### Introduction

-* Introduction: The introduction provides information on the author and publication you are responding to and a brief summary of the main points, ideas, or arguments of the work.
+The introduction provides information on the author and publication you are responding to and a brief summary of the main idea, arguments, and evidence of the work.

+#### Body

-* Body: The body contains the arguments the response paper makes.
+The body contains the arguments the response paper makes.
 Here are some examples of the kind of arguments a critical response paper might make (this is not an exhaustive list).

 * For theoretical readings:

 * For empirical readings:

-* Conclusion
+#### Conclusion